 - Can I filter water from my salt-based water softener?

 If you use a salt-based water softener to reduce the problems associated with hard water in your home, just as with sea water, Berkeys will not remove salt present in the treated water.
 If you want to eliminate salt from your drinking water, you must either

-a) use your Berkey with water taken on the water line before the softener,
+a) use your Berkey water filter with water taken on the water line before the softener,

 b) change your water softener for a salt-less system or